hashicorp/serf/website/source/docs/agent/options.html.markdown

   configuration values for each environment, you can select a timing profile.
   The current choices are "lan", "wan", and "local".
 This defaults to "local".
-  If a "lan" or "local" profile is used over the Internet, or a "local" profile over the LAN, a high rate of false failures is risked, as the timing constaints are too tight.
+  If a "lan" or "local" profile is used over the Internet, or a "local" profile over the LAN, a high rate of false failures is risked, as the timing constrains are too tight.

 * `-protocol` - The Serf protocol version to use.
 This defaults to the latest